rdmarcos49/frontned-tesis/README.md

 # frontend-tesis

-The final project of my career.
+Old frontend for the final project of my career.
+This project is outdated since we change the requirements, and now we are working in another private repository.